Table of contents: Test location 1000 m below sea level ↓ Test location 1000 m above sea level ↓

-Caution: The idle speed, CO content and ignition timing must be checked and set together.
-The idle speed cannot be adjusted.
+Caution: Idle speed, CO content and ignition timing must be checked and set together.
+Idle speed cannot be adjusted.
 The idle speed adjusting screw must be fully tightened.
 The screw is varnished and must not turn.
-The speed control is carried out exclusively by idling stabilization.
-Starting from 3.88 the screw is not provided.
+The speed is adjusted solely by stabilizing the idle speed.
+From 3.88 the screw is not provided.

-Remove the crankcase breather hose.
-Plug the air outlet tube with the stopper of the measuring pipe CO.
+Remove the crankcase ventilation hose.
+Plug the air bleed tube with the CO measuring pipe plug.

 Start the engine and let it idle.

-Check operation of the throttle switch and throttle position sensor idle contacts.
-To do this, briefly raise the speed to 4000 rpm and close the throttle manually (release the pedal).
+Check the operation of the booster valve switch and the idle contacts of the throttle position sensor.
+To do this, briefly increase the speed to 4000 rpm and close the throttle valve by hand (release the pedal).
 In this case, the measuring device should show minus 50-60 mA for a short time.
-If a positive value is displayed, swap the meter cables.
+If a positive value is indicated, swap the measuring device cables.
 If there is no current, check the idle contacts.

 Test location 1000 m below sea level

-Otherwise, remove the plug of the adjusting screw CO and adjust the control current to 0±1 mA.
-Adjustment as for the 90 hp engine.
+Otherwise, remove the plug of the CO adjusting screw and adjust the control current 0±1 mA.
+Adjustment is the same as for a 90 hp engine.

 Test location 1000 m above sea level

-Let the engine run at idle.
-Measure and record the control current at the electro-hydraulic controller in mA.
+Let the engine idle.
+Measure and record the control current on the electrohydraulic regulator in mA.
 Its value is the correction value of the height sensor.

-Connect the plug of the lambda probe and measure the control current again.
-If the new value differs from the previously recorded value by more than±3 mA, the CO content must be adjusted by changing the control current.
+Connect the lambda probe plug and measure the control current again.
+If the new value differs from the previously recorded value by more than ±3 mA, the CO content must be adjusted by changing the control current.